sigla-o/matrix-theory/KARTE_en.md

 - orbital geometry;
 - nucleon organization;
 - the presence of other electrons;
-- modulation by the surrounding TE environment.
+- modulation of the surrounding TE environment.

-Electrons are adaptive elements of the atom's collective resonance.
+Electrons are adaptive stabilizing elements of the atom's collective resonance.

 ---

-### 5. Half-Phase Balancing Principle
+## 5. Principle of Half-Phase Balancing

-The energetic stability of an atom is achieved through continuous balancing of half-phase energy imbalances.
+Energetic stability of the atom is achieved through continuous balancing of half-phase energy imbalances.

-Imbalances of proton configurations are balanced by electrons localized in orbitals.
+The imbalance of proton configurations is balanced by electrons localized within orbitals.

-Imbalances of neutron configurations are balanced by their internal Qn structures.
+The imbalance of neutron configurations is balanced by their internal Qn structures.

-An atom is a fully synchronized half-phase balancing system.
+The atom is a stabilized collective half-phase balancing system.

 ---

-### 6. Collective Resonance Principle
+## 6. Principle of Collective Resonance

-The stability of an atom is determined by:
+Atomic stability is determined by:

 - synchronization of VEU H-2 and VEU H-3 flows;
 - compatibility of Qn cycles;
-- organization of orbital resonances;
+- organization of orbital resonance;
+- reciprocal modulation between orbitals and nucleons;
 - mutual adaptation of electrons and nucleons;
-- compatibility with the surrounding TE environment.
+- compatibility with the surrounding TE organization.

 An atom is a collective resonance state rather than a collection of isolated objects.

 ---

-### 7. Evolution Principle
+## 7. Principle of Self-Organization

+The structure of an atom is not predetermined.

+It continuously self-organizes in response to nucleon configuration, orbital resonance, electron localization, and modulation of the surrounding TE environment.

+A stable atom is a dynamic equilibrium state of collective self-organization.

+---

+## 8. Principle of Evolution

 As the number of nucleons increases:

-- the geometric complexity of orbitals increases;
+- orbital geometry becomes more complex;
-- the number of possible resonance regimes increases;
+- the number of possible resonance modes increases;
-- the diversity of electron stabilization configurations increases;
+- electron stabilization configurations become more diverse;
 - the complexity of the collective TE organization increases.

-The periodic table is a map of discrete stable collective resonance states.
+The periodic table is a map of discrete equilibrium states of collective TE resonance.

 ---

-### Summary
+## Summary

-An atom is a stable collective TE organization of nucleons, orbitals, and electrons in which complete synchronization of VEU H-2 and VEU H-3 flows, Qn cycles, and half-phases is realized.
-An atom is not a sum of individual particles but a unified resonance system in which all elements continuously adapt their energetic regimes to one another and form a stable collective organizational state.
+An atom is a stable collective TE organization of nucleons, orbitals, and electrons in which the entire system realizes common synchronization of VEU H-2 and VEU H-3 flows, Qn cycles, and half-phases.

+The stability of an atom is determined not by the properties of its individual components but by their continuous collective resonance, mutual adaptation, self-organization, and compatibility with the surrounding TE organization.

 # Chemical Bond